Data room permissions explained hero.

 3. What are the 4 types of shared data

-4. Why permissions matter in a startup context
+4. Why permissions matter in a VDR

-5. Common permission mistakes founders make
+5. Common permission mistakes teams make

 6. How to set permissions in a data room